EmmaLiTsai/recoverKBTDR/README.md

 			  - testing_code.R      -- contains testing code for functions created in the dives_traces_tidy.R file and scan_tidying_functions.R file.
 This was needed to separate testing and produciton code, and uses the trace and time_dots csv files in the sample data folder in this repository.

+			  - find_center_y.r  	-- contains a draft function with math to calculate the height of the transducer arm given two points along the descent of a dive.

  (2) Sample Data   - contain XY coordinates of sample trace data as .csv files, along with the corresponding positions of the timing dots.
 This
 		     file also contains a .txt file that outlines the image processing methods used to create these sample files.